By Josh Wayner

 My data gave me a bit of a surprise because my starting loads of 12gr were pretty darn close to what I was looking for.
 It isn’t often that I get my way right off the bat, so I was pretty happy with the results.
 The 180gr load with 12gr of TB gave me an average of about 1090fps.
 This was close enough to my intended goal of 1050 that I decided to call it good.
 Not to waste a good day at the range, I fired the rest for data and received interesting results.

 I found that there was no discernible correlation between velocity and standard vs. magnum primers.
 What I did discover about the primers was that there was a difference in regard to accuracy.
 I suspect that the magnum primers allow for a more consistent powder burn due to the increased flash duration.
 The magnum primer load in the 180gr/12gr load was substantially more accurate at 100yds than the standard LR primer variation.
 I managed to group impressively at 100 yards using a Trijicon Reflex sight.
 This isn’t an ideal optic for shooting groups from a precision rifle, but I expect that I wouldn’t have done all that much better using a magnified scope.

 The 180gr/12gr loads shot about 1 MOA at 100 yards and showed no signs of keyholes or tumbling.
 Good enough for me.

 Getting subsonic loads to function in your rifle can be both fun and frustrating.
-As I learned from my testing, getting a functional load isn’t hard to do, but care must be taken to ensure proper safety, accuracy and reliability.
-A last suggestion for subsonic loads: don’t just start the loads high, make sure you take aim high.
+As I learned from my testing, getting a functional load isn’t hard to do, but care must be taken to ensure proper safety, accuracy, and reliability.
+The last suggestion for subsonic loads: don’t just start the loads high, make sure you take aim high.

 About Josh Wayner: